openmapsforeurope2/data-tools/docs/developer-guide-en.md

 ## Description

-The data-tools repository contains all the features of the OME2 project that involve executing SQL scripts to manage the central database.
+The data-tools utility tools based on SQL scripts to manage the central OME2 database.

 The tools provided are as follows: